HL7/davinci-epdx/README.md

 More information about the Da Vinci Interoperability Project can be found here: http://www.hl7.org/about/davinci/ The PDex project information can be found here: https://confluence.hl7.org/pages/viewpage.action?pageId=40738760

+PDex Version 1.0.0 was published using FHIR Shorthand and Sushi.

+For the PDex STU Update version 1.0.1 Sushi was upgraded to the 1.x release.
+The source code for the IG is found in the fishtank (input/fsh) folder in this repository.

 The PDex IG was originally published using the Trifolia FHIR Publisher.
 The publisher can be found at: https://trifolia-fhir.lantanagroup.com/home

-For version 0.3.7 FHIR Shorthand and Sushi were used to compile the PDex IG.
-The source code for the IG is found in the fishtank folder in this repository.

 Check out the README.md in the Fishtank folder for instructions on compiling the IG using Sushi.